Plastics recycling changes as of July 1, 2020:

-Plastic bags are best recycled in bulk - please return them to your local grocery store or reuse them as trash can liners or pet waste bags.
+Plastic bags can be recycled in bulk - please return them to your local grocery store or reuse them as trash can liners or pet waste bags.
 Better yet - refuse them when offered and bring your own.

 No ceramics, glassware, mirrors, or window panes.